kristenvaccaro/antisocial-computing/discussions.md

 During the small group session, your group should offer constructive feedback on your presentation.

+The first half of assigned readings will present on Wednesday.
+The second half of assigned readings will present on Friday.
+On weeks with an odd number of readings, the larger number will present on Wednesday (e.g., Week 4 has 5 assigned materials, so 1-3 will be presented Wed and 4-5 presented Fri).

 Aim for 5 min.
 Presentations that go over 7 min will be cut off.

 Presentations must be submitted in PDF form on Canvas at least one hour prior to class.